ZanissNguyen/Space-Football/README.md

 - **Ball Control**: Influences how easily the player controls the ball
 - **Power**: Determines shooting strength, especially near opponent goals

+There are some special effect:

+- **STUN**: Make player unable to move when hitted by a Tackle player
+- **SLOWNESS**: Make player not easy to move when hitted by a Shield player

 ### Environments

 - **Earth**: Standard friction and gravity